Performance Management

 Best Practices for Performance Engagement

 Managers and Employees are encouraged to co-manage performance accountability together and continuously exchange mutual feedback in order to grow together as individual contributors and leaders.
-Managers should schedule regular meetings with their direct reports (bi-weekly, or another cadence determined together) and also quarterly check-ins (every 90 days) to address progress or areas for growth.
+Managers should schedule regular meetings with their direct reports (bi-weekly, or another cadence determined together) to stay connected on regular duties and projects, as well as quarterly check-ins (every 90 days) to address goals and overall performance.
+Managers are strongly encouraged to invest in the optional Mid-Year Review process, typically released in September.

-The Mid-Year Review is designed to provide a brief structured review of employee performance and serve as an opportunity to review, update, and add performance goals.
+The Mid-Year Review is an optional but strongly encouraged process designed to provide a brief, structured review of an employee’s performance in the first half of the performance period, and serve as an opportunity to review, update, or add performance goals.

 - Accomplishments during the review period